phaserjs/phaser/README.md

 If you have a feature request, or have written a small game or demo that shows Phaser in use, then please get in touch.
 We'd love to hear from you.

-You can do this on the Phased board on the [HTML5 Game Devs forum](http://www.html5gamedevs.com/forum/14-phaser/) or email: rich@photonstorm.com
+You can do this on the Phaser board that is part of the [HTML5 Game Devs forum](http://www.html5gamedevs.com/forum/14-phaser/) or email: rich@photonstorm.com

 Bugs?
 -----